Treble booster: Dallas Rangemaster

 One of the earliest treble boosters was the Dallas Rangemaster.
 Unlike most of today's clones, the original Rangemaster was not a pedal, but a box meant to be placed on top of the amplifier.
 The circuit makes use of a single OC71 or OC44 germanium transistor.

-The Rangemaster has also been used extensively by Brian May, Tony Iommi, Marc Bolan, and Rory Gallagher.
-Tony Iommi's Rangemaster was modified to be full-range.
+The original Rangemaster was an important ingredient for Brian May, Tony Iommi, Billy Gibbons, Marc Bolan or Rory Gallagher in finding their personal signature sound.
+Later some of these artists switched to close derivative circuits or tweaked clones - Tony Iommi's Rangemaster for example was modified to be full-range.

 Hornby Skewes

 Just like the Dallas Rangemaster, the Hornby Skewes treble booster was an amp-top unit.

 While early Hornby Skewes Treble Booster units used a germanium transistor, the later, better-known version features a silicon transistor.
 Rumours about a JFET version may source from a misread part number.

-It's prominently featured on Jethro Tull's Aqualung album.
+It is prominently featured on Jethro Tull's Aqualung album.

 It was also used by Ritchie Blackmore during the 1960s until 1974, when it was replaced by a modified AIWA tape recorder.

 Hornby Skewes also made a bass booster and a treble and bass booster, the Hornby Selectatone T.B.2.

 Vox

 Vox made a variety of boosters that were meant to be plugged directly into amps or guitars, including the model V806 Treble Booster.

 Roger McGuinn installed one into his Rickenbacker guitar in the 1960s.